Tabes dorsalisLocomotor ataxia; Syphilitic myelopathy; Syphilitic myeloneuropathy; Myelopathy - syphilitic; Tabetic neurosyphilis

 - Abnormal sensations ( paresthesia ), often called "lightning pains"

-- Loss of reflexes
+- Loss of coordination and reflexes

 - Muscle weakness